Stable moduli spaces of odd-dimensional manifold triads

 We move now to establishing some properties of these objects.
 These properties were observed in \cite{BNR} for the special case that $\partial_1 W=\emptyset$ and proved using Morse theory.
 We will deduce our results from theirs by adapting some of the arguments to the more general case when $\partial_1 W\neq \emptyset$.
-We assume the reader's familiarity with this reference for the proofs, as we will only explain the necessary Morse-theoretic modifications.
+We recall now the relevant notions in loc.cit for the reader's convinience.
+We assume however the reader's familiarity with this reference for the proofs, as we will only explain the necessary Morse-theoretic modifications.